csm-18/turing/README.md

 5. Rerun the program and enter 2
 6. Here, use private key to decrypt your message!

-## Usecases
+## Use Cases
 You can share your public key to your friends and ask them to send encrypted messages to you by using your public key.

 And you can decrypt those messages using your private key!

 And get their public keys to send encrypted messages to them!

 Technically, only the person with private key can read the message other than the sender.Cool, right!